Tarak Ridge, Mariveles, Bataan

 THE ASCENT

 We started our climb at 5 in the morning.
-It was dark and fallen trees block some parts of the trail caused by the typhoons.
-I was worried if I can make this climb without much challenge, but the bright light of the full moon lifted my spirit.
+It was dark and fallen trees blocked some parts of the trail caused by the typhoons.
+I was worried if I could make this climb without much challenge, but the bright light of the full moon lifted my spirit.

 The sun rose and I saw the greens of the mountain.
 It was a view to see.
 After months of staying in the Metro, I’ve really missed the fresh air, the forest, and the dirt.

-After 2 hours, we reached the Papaya river.
-This area was also a campsite for those who don’t want to stay on the ridge.
+After 2 hours, we reached the Papaya River.
+This area was also a campsite for those who didn’t want to stay on the ridge.
 I’m not sure why it’s called that but papaya or not, it was beautiful.
 We dipped our legs and washed our faces.
 It was refreshing.

 Tarak Ridge - Mariveles, Bataan